 So go and get yourselves some Zespri SunGold Kiwifruit (it’s available in your local supermarkets from May to October…that means now!) and let this tropical kiwi crumble jazz up your summer.

-Looking for other tropical and refreshing summer desserts?
-Try these:
+And if you’re looking for other tropical and refreshing summer desserts, try these:

 - Experience the tropics with every bite of this refreshing no bake pineapple coconut cream pie.
 From the sweet and tangy crushed pineapple to the fluffy whipped coconut cream to the crunchy toasted coconut, this is summer in a pie!